NDHANA94/hyperdog_ros2/README.md

  ```
  to add workspace source permenently to .bashrc:
   ```

-    cd /home/$USER/
-    sudo nano .bashrc
+    sudo nano ~/.bashrc

-    # add following code to the end of the script and save
+    # add following command to the end of the script and save
     source /home/$USER/hyperdog_ws/install/setup.bash
   ```